 SSEN ‘confident’ of restoring power to all homes on Friday after Storm Gerrit

-The power firm SSEN said it had restored power to more than 45,000 properties, with 750 homes still without electricity,
+The power firm SSEN said it has restored supplies to more than 47,000 properties, with 450 still off supply.

-Electricity bosses are “very confident” that the remaining 750 properties in Scotland without power after Storm Gerrit will be reconnected on Friday.
+Electricity bosses are “very confident” the remaining properties in Scotland without power after Storm Gerrit will be reconnected on Friday.

-Graeme Keddie, the director of corporate affairs at SSEN, said “hard work” by its staff has reconnected more than 45,000 properties who had lost power as a result of the latest storm to hit the UK.
+High winds, heavy rain and snow damaged electricity networks in some parts of the country and some customers spent two nights without power.

-High winds, heavy rain and snow damaged electricity networks in some parts of the country, but Mr Keddie said that by Friday morning there were 750 homes remaining without electricity, describing that as a “much improved picture”.
+Scottish and Southern Electricity Networks (SSEN) Distribution said that as of 11am on Friday, electricity supplies have been successfully restored to more than 47,000 properties, with 450 still off supply.

-Speaking on BBC Radio Scotland’s Good Morning Scotland programme, he told how SSEN staff had “made a tremendous effort in restoring power to customers affected by Storm Gerrit, battling some very tough weather conditions”.
+The company said these localised faults are in small pockets across Aberdeenshire, Perthshire and the Great Glen and are the focus of current repair and restoration efforts.

-He said: “We have now restored power to over 45,000 homes and there are now 750 homes still to be connected.
+Graeme Keddie, director of corporate affairs at SSEN, said “hard work” by its staff has reconnected tens of thousands of properties.

-“And we’re confident through the resource levels we have we can reconnect these customers throughout today.”
+Speaking on BBC Radio Scotland’s Good Morning Scotland programme on Friday, Mr Keddie told how SSEN staff had “made a tremendous effort in restoring power to customers affected by Storm Gerrit, battling some very tough weather conditions”.

 He thanked those affected for their “ongoing patience” as the power firm makes its “final push” to restore electricity.